 3 The state makes a \$500 per year contribution to the health savings account for single coverage and a \$1,000 per year contribution for family coverage.
 These contributions are not subject to federal income tax on the employee's income.
 Id.

 4 A budget implementing bill makes statutory changes that are only effective for one year.
-HB 5009, passed during the 2012 Regular Session, will establish the HSA employer contributions in permanent law, if approved by the Governor.

 Employer and Employee Contributions